Our Board of Directors is committed to strong corporate governance practices that promote and protect the long-term interests of our shareholders.

 Social and Ethics

-Libstar is committed to realising sustainable long-term stakeholder and social value, whilst aiming to reduce any negative impact on the environment and society.
-The social and ethics committee is governed by a formal charter.
-It assists the board to monitor the group’s activities in terms of legislation, regulation and codes of best practice relating to corporate citizenship, organisational ethics and stakeholder engagement.
+Libstar is committed to realising sustainable long-term stakeholder and social value, while aiming to reduce any negative impact on the environment and society.
+The social and ethics committee was established, as required under the SA Companies Act and as advocated under King IV principles.
+It is governed by a terms of reference.
+The committee assists the board to monitor the Group’s activities in terms of legislation, regulation and codes of best practice relating to corporate citizenship, organisational ethics, sustainability and stakeholder engagement.

 Broad-Based Black Economic Empowerment